ruampimentel/ruampimentel_website/content/post/folder-into-github/index.md

 Then the easist one for me is to do [this](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop)

-- I use github desktop to connect
+- I use GitHub desktop to connect
-- Open github desktop
+- Open GitHub desktop
 - Go to 'file'
-- select 'Add local Repository...''
+- Select 'Add local Repository...''
-- Accept the setting.
+- Accept the settings.
 - Done ;)